Jaymon/captain/README.md

-# Commands
+# Captain

 Easy python cli scripts for people that just want get things done.

-Commands was lovingly crafted for [First Opinion](http://firstopinionapp.com).
+Captain was lovingly crafted for [First Opinion](http://firstopinionapp.com).

 ## Usage

-A valid `commands` cli script needs two things:
+A valid `captain` cli script needs two things:

 1. a shebang on the first line